ibuttimer/canvasstrac-server/config/readme.txt

 The environment variable replacement functionality is based on a post by Jeff French, available at http://geekindulgence.com/environment-variables-in-angularjs-and-ionic/

-There is a gulp task 'replace' which reads the contents of a json config file from this folder and creates version of app.config.js in the www folder.
+There is a gulp task 'replace' which reads the contents of a json config file from this folder and creates an env.json in the app folder.
+If the env.json file doesn't exist in the app folder, the variables are read from the environment.

 WARNING: nice idea but need to investigate further as regards passing the '--env localdev' argument to gulp from the Visual studio build.